openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

 * The Initialize Pod screen will begin priming the pod (you will hear a click followed by a series of ticking sounds as the pod primes itself).
 * If  RileyLink is out of range of the pod being activated, you will receive an error message 'No response from Pod'.
-* If this occurs, move the RileyLink closer to (~50 cm away or less) but not on top of the Pod and click the Retry (1) button
+* If this occurs, move the RileyLink closer to (~50 cm away or less) but not on top of the pod and click the Retry [1] button
-* Upon successful priming a green checkmark will be shown and the Next button will become enabled.
+* Upon successful priming a green checkmark will be shown, and the Next button will become enabled.
 * Click on the Next button to complete the initialization priming and display the Attach Pod screen.

    .. image:: ../images/Omnipod_Initialize.png
-     :alt: Initalize pod
+     :alt: Initialize pod

 * Prepare the infusion site of the new pod.
 * Remove the pod's needle cap and white paper backing from the adhesive and apply the pod to your usually selected site.